algoflora/cloregram/README.md

 (c/send-text :user-1 "Hello, bot!") ; sends to bot the text message "Hello, bot!" by virtual user "user-1"
 ```
 Also in this namespace are functions:
-- `press-btn` to simulate clicking button in incoming message
+- `click-btn` to simulate clicking button in incoming message
 - `pay-invoice` to simulate clicking Pay button in incoming invoice
 - `send-message` to send more generic messages, not for common use cases